ajhenley/gitbook/variables.md

 * To declare and initialize more than one variable for a single data type in a single statement, use commas to separate the assignments.
 * To identify float values, you must type an f or F after the number.
 To identify long values, you must type an l or L after the number.

-**Variables**: If you paid attention in Algebra class you may recall the concept of variables.
-So an equation like ```2x + 13 = 25``` allows us to find the value of x.
+**Variables**: If you paid attention in Algebra class you may recall the concept of variable.
+An equation like ```2x + 13 = 25``` allows us to find the value of x.
 What is x?
 It's a variable that holds a value.
 Programming languages have variables, too.
 The concept is the same:
 <blockquote>A variable is a name that refers to a memory location that holds a value.</blockquote>

 ####Variables in Java have four major differences from math variables: